tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 As a basis for our inference economics analysis, we will use [LLama 3.3 70B](https://github.com/meta-llama/llama-models/blob/main/models/llama3_3/MODEL_CARD.md).
 As of the writing of this article, this is the best open-source model released by Meta and a model architecture around which [a big portion of the industry standardized](https://huggingface.co/models?other=llama).
 There are numerous model fine-tunes of the Llama weights, and while these models will produce different outputs, because they share the same model architecture, they require exactly the same compute resources to run them.
 Hence, we consider Llama a good candidate to provide a real-world example that will be representative but, at the same time, quite simple to grasp.

 LLMs store their "knowledge" in parameters—essentially the weights that define the model's behavior.
 These parameters require memory to store and compute resources  to process.
 Generally, the more parameters a model has, the greater its resource demands, but so are its potential capability on downstream tasks.
-LLaMA 3.3 70B has around 70 billion parameters, which is where its name comes from.
+Llama 3.3 70B has around 70 billion parameters, which is where its name comes from.

 A so called decoder-only transformer model, like Llama, usually consists of the following components: